docs

 The 20-to-50 segment is where certification questions start to matter, so the gaps deserve naming:

 - No SOC 2 Type II certification yet.
-Most enterprise clients in this segment will eventually ask.
-It is on the roadmap; the badge does not exist today.
+Most enterprise clients in this segment will eventually ask; it is on the roadmap, not on the books.

 - No HITRUST certification yet.
 Some clients require it; Medi does not have it.